 Is OkCupid a Good Dating App?

-The OkCupid dating app, now owned by the corporation Match Group, was originally one of the oldest dating sites on the Internet before it was available as an app.
+The OkCupid dating app, now owned by the corporation Match Group, was originally one of the oldest dating websites on the Internet before it became available as a smartphone app.
 In fact, OkCupid and Plenty of Fish were the first dating sites I used before apps and smart phones became the norm.

 The app has gone through a lot of changes over the years, some good and some bad, but it still remains free and worth trying at least once if you're single and looking to meet people in your area.

 In this review, I go over what the OkCupid app offers and the changes it's gone through so you can decide whether or not it's worth adding to your arsenal of free dating apps.

 Who Viewed Your Profile?

 Since the beginning, the original website version of OkCupid always allowed you to see who viewed your profile for free, but the site removed that feature in 2017 and replaced it with a "Likes" tab.
 When someone "likes" your profile it shows up there, but you can't see who likes you unless of course you pay for a premium membership.
 Plenty of Fish uses the same strategy in an attempt to get premium signups.

 Now you have the option to pay for a "boost" to get more exposure and likes on your profile, but I don't recommend doing this.
 Just use the app and send messages free of charge.
 You don't need any of the premium features to meet people.
 The first thing you should do after signing up is turn off notifications for "new likes" otherwise you will be bombarded by them and it's really annoying.
 The only push notifications I leave turned on is for new messages, that's it.

 The removal of the "who viewed me" feature was unfortunate.
 Being able to see who viewed your profile made it easier to meet people without having to search through as many profiles, and allowing other people to see that you viewed their profile too increased the chances of them messaging you.
 On more than one occasion someone saw me view their profile and messaged me first.